Brussels On a Budget

 Despite this, many travelers rush through, or even overlook Brussels.
 It has not yet made a major impact in the travel community, but that doesn't mean this city should be skipped.
 Despite its international feel, Brussels has a unique and personable atmosphere.
 It manages to hold on to its own unique culture and vibe.
 There's a deep routed history here, which can be seen not only in its architecture, but also the museums and art galleries that dot the city.
-Do yourself a favor and don't just rush in and out of Brussels.
+As visitors can find many UNESCO World Heritage sites in Brussels, do yourself a favor and don't just rush in and out of this dynamic city.
 You can learn so much about the city itself, and Europe as a whole in just one visit.

 Mid range restaurants are found in abundance around Rue des Bouchers-Beenhouwerstraat to the north of Grand Place.
 It is sometimes possible to negotiate a price before choosing a restaurant.
 Do be aware of hidden charges.

 Vegan options are almost impossible to find, but there are some vegetarian restaurants that offer some good selections if you don't eat meat.
 It's also possible to get sandwiches that are strictly vegetarian.

 TransportationMost of Brussel's tourist attractions are close together and easily reached on foot.
 They're concentrated in the oldest part of town and walking is a pleasant way to explore.
 If you want to go to more outer regions, there is a good public transportation system that includes buses, trams, and metros.
 There are six metro lines and announcements are made in Dutch, French and English.
 It's also possible to rent a bike through a bike sharing program called Villo.
 There are more than 200 bike stations around the city and you can take a bike from one station and return it to another.
 There are daily and weekly memberships available.

 Looking for a party?
 Find a hostel in Amsterdam, London, or Paris.